-Tour de Alice gave families, individuals and work colleagues the opportunity to take on the challenge of riding up to 2,156 miles in their own time to coincide with the annual Tour de France bicycle grand tour.
+Newcastle-under-Lyme-based Alice Charity launched the Tour de Alice campaign in August 2020 to give families, individuals and work colleagues the opportunity to take on the challenge of riding up to 2,156 miles in their own time to coincide with the annual Tour de France cycling grand tour.

-The Alice Charity initiative allowed participants to clock up the miles at their own pace between 29 August and 20 September 2020 whilst raising valuable funds to support local families in need.
+The initiative allowed participants to clock up the miles at their own pace between 29 August and 20 September 2020 whilst raising valuable funds to support local families in need.

-Every day for 21 days, Josie climbed onto her exercise bike at home to cycle ten miles for two reasons: to shed a few pounds and improve her mental and physical wellbeing, and to help spread love and kindness to families in Stoke-on-Trent and Newcastle-under-Lyme.
+Every day for 21 days, NetworkIN advocate Josie Humphreys climbed onto her exercise bike at home to cycle ten miles for two reasons: to shed a few pounds and improve her mental and physical wellbeing, and to help spread love and kindness to families in Stoke-on-Trent and Newcastle-under-Lyme.

-- £13,798 funds raised at the time of publishing this article
+- £13,798 raised at the time of publishing this article

 - 17,097 miles cycled